 Question: When does the soul leave the body at death?
-Paul in his writings says that to be absent from the body is to be present with the Lord but when are we absent form the body?
+Paul in his writings says that to be absent from the body is to be present with the Lord, but when are we absent from the body?

 Some background.
 My wife has struggled with this trying to put her Christian faith together with her position as a medical professional.
 In her role, she is at times required to discuss with families organ procurement for transplant.
 There are state laws that require this.
 If the heart and lungs are to be harvested for transplant, the patient is placed on machines to keep the lungs working and heart pumping until the transplant team arrives to remove them.
 Is the person still alive?
 The same question applies to a person on full life support.
 When is it OK to remove them from life support?

 Scriptural basis for the answers is greatly appreciated.
 Thank you for your help!